OilerNetwork/pitchlake-launcher/README.md

 ## Runninng the integration tests

+[Which contracts deployed?
+How to verify the contracts are deployed?]
 To run the integration tests, you need to have the contracts deployed.
 Once the contracts are deployed, you need to fill in the FOSSILCLIENT_ADDRESS and VAULT_ADDRESS values in the .env file and run:

 ```bash